Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Proposed Approach

 \subsection{Semantic Reinforcement}

-\textbf{Motivation.} The introduction of RARV-SMM creates a new challenge for models that rely on structural audio-visual correspondence alone cannot fully distinguish semantically inconsistent authentic pairs from consistent ones, particularly as acoustic divergence increases across variants.
-We therefore propose a semantic reinforcement strategy as an independent, model-agnostic approach to complement existing detection architectures with an explicit semantic coherence signal, and evaluate whether it improves five-class performance.
+\textbf{Motivation.} The introduction of RARV-SMM creates a new challenge for models that rely on structural audio-visual correspondence alone may not fully distinguish semantically inconsistent authentic pairs from consistent ones, particularly as acoustic divergence increases across variants.
+We therefore propose a semantic reinforcement strategy to evaluate whether augmenting each model's classifier with an explicit semantic coherence signal improves five-class performance, and to characterise how this depends on each model's underlying detection mechanism.

 \textbf{Approach.} The core observation is that existing model representations capture signal-level audio-visual correspondence but lack access to higher-level semantic alignment between what is said and what is shown.
 We address this by augmenting model's final classifier with a single additional feature that is a frozen ImageBind~\cite{ImageBind} cosine similarity score measuring semantic coherence between the audio and video streams.
 For each sample, a frozen pre-trained ImageBind model extracts a 1024-dimensional audio embedding $\mathbf{e}_a$, and a 1024-dimensional mean video frame embedding $\mathbf{e}_v$.
 Their cosine similarity is computed offline and normalized to $[0,1]$: